 The outcome of sales efforts must be measured and reviewed on an ongoing basis.
 The main sales measures include sales by period, sales by product, channel, new vs existing customers, sales per order, and sales by previous marketing activity such as a previous social media or search engine optimization campaign.
 Sales managers can communicate key points from the review at sales meetings.

 Coaching from managers and external professionals helps salespersons polish their performance and keep up with new trends in selling.
 Management can plan performance incentives to motivate staff to improve continuously.
-Commonly, sales compensation is given as a salary plus bonus or commission.
+Commonly, sales compensation is given as a salary plus a bonus or commission.

 Right Tools And Software